borisdev/research/ZKML-PID/README.md

-# The big hairy prediction: ZKML will be a new layer for enterprise web applications
+# ZKML will be a new layer for enterprise web applications

+In five years enterprise applications wll start using a new blockchain layer to get PID (personal information data) in order to train machine learning models to solve the precision, perosnalized prediction problem.

+## The big hairy prediction

 Imagine you can help your family by getting answers to these life changing questions.